 We believe that our manufacturing processes can be scaled-up to address our commercial needs.
 However, there can be no assurance that we will not encounter difficulties in scaling out our manufacturing processes.
 Significant scale-up of manufacturing may result in unanticipated technical challenges and may require additional FDA approvals.
-We may encounter difficulties in scaling out production, including problems involving raw material suppliers, production yields, technical difficulties, scaled-up product characteristics, quality control and assurance, shortage of qualified personnel, capacity constraints, compliance with FDA and foreign regulations, environmental compliance, product candidates could also be greater than we expect and could materially and adversely affect the commercial viability of our product candidates.
+We may encounter difficulties in scaling out production, including problems involving raw material suppliers, production yields, technical difficulties, scaled-up product characteristics, quality control and assurance, shortage of qualified personnel, capacity constraints, compliance with FDA and foreign regulations, environmental compliance, production costs and development of advanced manufacturing techniques and process controls.
+The actual cost to manufacture and process our product candidates could also be greater than we expect and could materially and adversely affect the commercial viability of our product candidates.
 Any of these difficulties, if they occur and are not overcome to the satisfaction of the FDA or other regulatory agency, could lead to significant delays and possibly the termination of the development program for such product candidate.
 These risks become more acute as we scale-up for commercial quantities, where a reliable source of product becomes critical to commercial success.
 The commercial viability of any of our product candidates, if approved, will depend on our ability to produce our personalized cell therapy at a large scale.
 Failure to achieve this level of supply could jeopardize the successful commercialization of our therapy.